8 Plus Skiing Tips That Will Help Any Skier

 6. Skiing the Glades

 Now, again, when I ski in the glades, I like to pick my line first, if I can.
-Sometimes, the glades/trees are so tight, you can’t see that far ahead of you, so you just have to make it up as you go.
+Sometimes, the glades/trees are so tight, you can’t see that far ahead of you.
+So, you just have to make it up as you go.
 Also, a smaller/narrower stance (bringing your skis closer together, like a snowboard) is the way to go.
-Usually, the glades, are covered in powder, so again, you’re trying to power through the snow, instead of getting on your edges.
+Usually, the glades, are covered in powder.
+So, again, you’re trying to power through the snow, instead of getting on your edges.
 Please, DO NOT try and get on your edges in the woods/glades, you will fall, and probably slide into a tree.

 Thus, a narrower stance, will make it less likely, for your skis to catch on a loose branch, or something.
 Again, because your skis are close together, you have more power to burst through the trail and keep forward, then to catch one ski on a loose branch.